Monday, February 3, 2014

 Cover:

 Nice retouched picture of (yes, you've guessed it!)
-Marseilles with appropriate choice of the background color (see body count section above), Credited to Emanuele Ragnisco.
+Marseille with appropriate choice of the background colour (see body count section above), Credited to Emanuele Ragnisco.

 Cool lines